n0-computer/iroh/quickstart.md

 Open a web browser and visit [`http://127.0.0.1:9050/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR?filename=test.jpg`](http://127.0.0.1:9050/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR?filename=test.jpg) .
 If working, you should see a funny looking “cat”.
 If so, congrats!
 You’ve used iroh to load something from the public IPFS network.
 If you reload this page that same content will be served from a local cache instead of hitting the network again.
 Feel free to experiment with other IPFS content!

-## 3. Hello `iroh-ctl`
+## 3. Hello `iroh`

-Run `~/.iroh/bin/iroh-ctl status` to get a summary of the health of your iroh cloud services.
+Run `~/.iroh/bin/iroh status` to get a summary of the health of your iroh cloud services.
 You should see something like:

 ```
 ~/.iroh/bin/iroh-ctl status